Senior Boys' Boarding House - Wilson House

 You can follow Wilson House on Twitter: @Bloxham_Wilson

 Mark Skevington is a Design & Technology teacher here at Bloxham.
-He was head of the department for thirty years, passing on the baton to Mrs Westbury in 2015.
-Mark has been running Wilson for thirteen years and has four grown up children, some of whom are OBs.
+He was head of the department for thirty years, passing on the baton in 2015.
+Mark has been running Wilson for fourteen years and has four grown up children, some of whom are OBs.
 He was a keen hockey player in the past and enjoyed running the 1st XI for ten years.
 He also lead the sailing club, and on joining Bloxham was introduced as an Olympic Helmsman!
 Mark enjoys playing golf and plays the drums in the Common Room Band.
 Latterly, he has enjoyed long distance running and cycling and has run six London Marathons (his best time was 3:15) and cycled Land’s End to John o’ Groats.

 James Ramm joined Bloxham in 2016, as Assistant Housemaster in Wilson.
 He is also a music teacher.
 He is an old Woodard Schools boy himself and a music graduate of the University of York.
 Previously, he was Head of Music in a large school in south London.
 Apart from a passion for music, James is a keen sportsman, predominantly rugby, athletics and hockey, and enjoys coaching rugby.
 In his spare time he enjoys sailing and a good rare steak.